ryfurrer/ece379a1/README.txt

 a1jobs was validated for if all the commands worked and it allows only 32 jobs.
 Invalid inputs were tested for a1jobs.
 A problem in a1jobs with incorrect run command was identified.
-Incorrect arguments would cause the program to fork the a1jobs program instead of printing and error message. a1mon was tested by running it with a1jobs and seeing it killed all processes after a1jobs quits.
+Incorrect arguments would cause the program to fork the a1jobs program instead of printing and error message. a1mon was tested by running it with a1jobs and seeing it killed all processes after a1jobs quits. times() never returns values for user and sys.

 Acknowledgments: